prakashydv/prakashydv.github.io/_posts/2022-09-05-jekyll-setup.md

 I am documenting my experience as I get my hands wet.
 To begin with info on customizing the layout and theme, I found it convinient to reference the a youtube channel [playlist](https://www.youtube.com/watch?v=T1itpPvFWHI&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB) by Mike Dane.
 It was short and gave all the fundamentals i needed.
 Post watching the 19 short videos, I copied over the default `minima` theme over to the main repository so as to override all default schematics.

 This infact is a refactor.
-First attempt was in hakyll !
-But i had bitten more than i could chew and this blog was in a limbo for a very long time.
+First attempt was in hakyll (inspired by [gwern.net](http://www.gwern.net)) But i had bitten more than i could chew and this blog was in a limbo for a very long time.